BrandonMWeaver/github-info/README.md

   name -> Outputs the name of the user if one is provided. contributions -> Outputs the contributions commited by the user within the last year. repos -> Outputs an indexed list of the user's repositories.
-  history: [repository_index] -> Outputs a list of a repository's commit history
+  history: [repository_index] -> Outputs a list of a repository's commit history.
+  directory: [repository_index] -> Outputs a list of a repository's primary directory.

 ## Development